 Missing People can offer you support through our free telephone counselling service.
-If you are living with ongoing uncertainty or ambiguous loss because someone is missing in your life, telephone counselling could help.
+If you or your children (aged 11+) are living with ongoing uncertainty or ambiguous loss because someone is missing in your life, telephone counselling could help.
 Missing People offers counselling to family and friends who are experiencing feeling in a state of limbo, i.e. ambiguous loss.

 Who is it for?

-Individuals aged over 16 who have a missing family member, loved one or friend and who Missing People are actively supporting and searching.
+Individuals aged 11 or over who have a missing family member, loved one or friend and who Missing People are actively supporting and searching.

 How does it work?

-You will have the opportunity to explore the sort of help you need, which of course will be unique to you.
-Perhaps it may be to make changes to improve your quality of life in some way; to manage a stressful situation differently or to cope in times of crisis - or perhaps you're just not sure at this stage.
+You or your child will have the opportunity to explore the sort of help needed, which of course will be unique to you or your child.
+Perhaps it may be to make changes to improve quality of life in some way; to manage a stressful situation differently or to cope in times of crisis or perhaps the issues are unclear at this stage.

 - coping with missing and ambiguous loss